A Japanese Bitcoin exchange has to get regulatory approvals before starting any operations.

 There are a variety of trading instruments but investors can use crypto exchanges, brokerage firms, and Contract for Differences (CFDs) trading platforms.
 Brokerages typically manage the buying and selling of Bitcoin on your behalf.
 They act as intermediaries between the selling party (a market such as an exchange) and the buying party(investors).
 They also allow users to trade in a wide range of assets, EFTs, and CFDs.

-Popular brokers like eToro and Robinhood are not available in Japan.
+Popular brokers like Robinhood are not available in Japan.
 Traders have to use exchanges like Huobi Japan and DMM Bitcoin.

 CFD trading platforms allow Bitcoin investors to speculate on the future value of Bitcoin without owning it.
 Investors can go “long” when they believe Bitcoin will rise in value or go “short” when they speculate that the prices will fall.
 CFDs can be leveraged, meaning that your stake’s value is multiplied, which magnifies your profits or losses.

 CFD trading platforms are not prevalent in Japan.
 Interested investors can signup on foreign platforms like Eightcap.
 Traders should note that trading using CFD platforms and brokers is a high-risk venture.
 It may lead to capital loss or exposure of personal data.

 Do I Have to Pay Tax When Selling Bitcoin for Profit in Japan?

 Japan, through the FSA, has set up a legal framework that regulates cryptocurrencies.
 The law recognizes Bitcoin as an asset.
 Profits from the sale of Bitcoin are categorised as miscellaneous income and are taxable.

 The Japanese crypto industry has highly specialised exchanges.
 Most of the exchanges do not host hundreds of crypto assets but rather a few major cryptocurrencies.